-^{&#}x27;This project is supported by PHS Grant No. 5-UO1 CA33193-14 awarded by the United States National Cancer Institute, Department of Health and Human Services.
+1This project is supported by PHS Grant No. 5-UO1 CA33193-16 awarded by the United States National Cancer Institute, Department of Health and Human Services.
 Since 1986, the programme has also been supported by the European Commission.

 The term 'carcinogen' is used in these monographs to denote an exposure that is capable of increasing the incidence of malignant neoplasms; the induction of benign neoplasms may in some circumstances (see p.
-18) contribute to the judgement that the exposure is carcinogenic.
+17) contribute to the judgement that the exposure is carcinogenic.
 The terms 'neoplasm' and 'tumour' are used interchangeably.

-Some epidemiological and experimental studies indicate that different agents may act at different stages in the carcinogenic process, and several different mechanisms may be involved.
+Some epidemiological and experimental studies indicate that different agents may act at different stages in the carcinogenic process, and several mechanisms may be involved.
 The aim of the Monographs has been, from their inception, to evaluate evidence of carcinogenicity at any stage in the carcinogenesis process, independently of the underlying mechanisms.
-Information on mechanisms may, however, be used in making the overall evaluation (IARC, 1991a; Vainio et al., 1992; see also pp. 25-26).
+Information on mechanisms may, however, be used in making the overall evaluation (IARC, 1991a; Vainio et al., 1992; see also pp. 23-25).

 The Monographs may assist national and international authorities in making risk assessments and in formulating decisions concerning any necessary preventive measures.
 The evaluations of IARC working groups are scientific, qualitative judgements about the evidence for or against carcinogenicity provided by the available data.
 These evaluations represent only one part of the body of information on which regulatory measures may be based.
-Other components of regulatory decisions may vary from one situation to another and from country to country, responding to different socioeconomic and national priorities.
+Other components of regulatory decisions vary from one situation to another and from country to country, responding to different socioeconomic and national priorities.
 Therefore, no recommendation is given with regard to regulation or legislation, which are the responsibility of individual governments and/or other international organizations.

 The IARC Monographs are recognized as an authoritative source of information on the carcinogenicity of a wide range of human exposures.
-A users' survey, made in 1988, indicated that the Monographs are consulted by various agencies in 57 countries.
-Each volume is generally printed in 4000 copies for distribution to governments, regulatory bodies and interested scientists.
+A survey of users in 1988 indicated that the Monographs are consulted by various agencies in 57 countries.
+About 4000 copies of each volume are printed, for distribution to governments, regulatory bodies and interested scientists.
 The Monographs are also available from the International Agency for Research on Cancer in Lyon and via the Distribution and Sales Service of the World Health Organization.